cs-ed/edtech-plan-mathpluscoding/README.md

 Lessons will be produced with the multimedia principles in mind such as as the coherence principle, pre-training principle, and the segmentation principle.
 I will be the one narrating in the videos to provide both the visual and auditory elements (per the Dual-Coding Theory and voice principle).

+I plan on recording my screen, with narration, as I type HTML, CSS, and/or Javascript in Tryit Editor (or equivalent).
+These videos will be short with very specific objectives.

 ##### Microsoft PowerPoint, Google Slides, and Nearpod

 For producing lesson slides, I plan on using Microsoft PowerPoint, which has a feature that allows the user to write directly on the slide and replay the writing at a constant, more reader-friendly pace.
 When I use this feature, I will convert the slides into a video, then add audio.
 This feature will help me to apply the signaling principle and spatial contiguity principle in my videos.